-(a) to (c): The details of the specialist doctors in health sector including surgeons, obstetricians and gynecologists, physicians and pediatricians in CHCs in the country are available at website of Ministry of Health and Family Welfare at the Uniform Resources Locator (URL) as under: https://main.mohfw.gov.in/sites/default/files/RHS%202021%2022.pdf .
+(a) to (b): The Reserve Bank of India in its handbook of 'Statistics of Indian States' published data on health specialists in Community Health Centers (CHCs) based on data sourced from the Rural Health Statistics (RHS), MoHFW, Government of India.
+The details of health Specialists in CHCs in the Rural and Urban areas in the country are available on the website of Ministry of Health and Family Welfare at the Uniform Resources Locator (URL) as under: https://main.mohfw.gov.in/sites/default/files/RHS%202021%2022.pdf.

-All the administrative and personnel matters related to health human resource lies with the respective State/UT Governments.
+(c) to (e): All the administrative and personnel matters related to health human resource lies with the respective State/UT Governments.
 Under National Health Mission, Ministry of Health & Family Welfare provides financial and technical support to States/UTs to strengthen their healthcare systems based on the requirements posed by them in their Programme Implementation Plans (PIPs) within their overall resource envelope.

-Under NHM, following types of incentives and honorarium are provided for encouraging specialist doctors to practice in rural and remote areas of the country:
+Under NHM, following types of incentives and honorarium are provided for encouraging Health Specialists to practice in different regions of the country including rural and remote areas of the country: